 Adding moisture to the air will help your plants as well.
-The leaves lose moisture through their pores.
-This cools down the leaf surface, alot as like when you sweat; which is why you need to provide your plant with more water from the base to soak up.
+The leaves lose moisture through their pores to help cool down the leaf surface, a lot like when we sweat; which is why you need to provide your plant with more water from the base to soak up.

 Add humidity to the inside of your greenhouse.
 This can be done by running a misting system in the walk-ways or paths in your greenhouse.

-You can also mist your plants themselves in the early morning.
+You should mist your plants themselves in the early morning.
 This will allow their leaves to dry out during the day, avoiding mold from growing on the plant.